pnp/powerapps-designtoolkit/materialdesign components/docs/Toggle.md

 | toggleSize | `int` in px - size of the toggle circle |
 | lineSize | `int` in px - width of the line |

 ## Tips and Tricks

-* it's a toggle - it toggles things, not more, not less!
+* It's a toggle - it toggles things, not more, not less!

 ## Known limitations